CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Validation and Benchmarking

 \subsection{Real World Configuration}

-We have tested our pipeline in the real world on two different robots: \begin{itemize} \item The Husky A200 mobile robot, which we have equipped with a SLAMTEC RPLIDAR S2 and an Intel® Realsense D455 RGBD Camera as the primary sensors \item A custom-made Autonomous Wheelchair equipped with a SLAMTEC RPLIDAR A3 and an Intel® Realsense D455 RGBD Camera as the primary sensors \end{itemize} For the detection of humans in the scene, we use two different methods and play around: \begin{itemize} \item A combination of YOLO \cite{yolov8} in the image frame and lidar for accurate depth information. \item Leg Tracker\cite{7139259}: Detects leg-like patterns in lidar scans using clustering. \end{itemize} The testing was done in the lab at RRC, IIIT Hyderabad, and various static and dynamic obstacles were added during navigation, as can be seen in Figure~\ref{fig:fig_teaser}.
+We have tested our pipeline in the real world on two different robots: \begin{itemize} \item The Husky A200 mobile robot, which we have equipped with a SLAMTEC RPLIDAR S2 and an Intel® Realsense D455 RGBD Camera as the primary sensors \item A custom-made Autonomous Wheelchair equipped with a SLAMTEC RPLIDAR A3 and an Intel® Realsense D455 RGBD Camera as the primary sensors \end{itemize} For the detection of humans in the scene, we use two different methods and play around: \begin{itemize} \item A combination of YOLO \cite{yolov8} in the image frame and lidar for accurate depth information. \item Leg Tracker\cite{7139259}: Detects leg-like patterns in lidar scans using clustering. \end{itemize} The testing was done at RRC, IIIT Hyderabad, as shown in Figure~\ref{fig:fig_teaser}.
+We were able to achieve reasonable success rates both indoors and outdoors, albeit lower than the simulation testing.
+One of the many reasons could be inaccuracies in the human-detection pipeline, which can be improved in the future using more sophisticated methods.
+While 2 CEM iterations delivered reasonable success rates, increasing the number of iterations to 3 achieved a better success rate in the real world.